Home » Type » Drinks + Beverages » Mexican Hot Chocolate

 Store: Leftovers can be kept in the refrigerator for up to 7 days, in an airtight container.
 Reheat on the stove over low or in the microwave for 30 – 60 seconds, or until warmed through.

 Feel free to roughly chop the chocolate if you like.
-I added mine in large chunks, but it will help to melt down faster the smaller the pieces are.
+I added mine in large chunks, but it will help melt down faster if the pieces are smaller.

 You can also mix and match using chocolate pieces and cocoa powder.
-Use half and half (3 oz. chocolate pieces and 3 tablespoons cocoa powder.
-If adjusting differently, use 1 oz. chocolate pieces or 1 tablespoon of cocoa powder per every 1 cup of plant milk used.
+Use half-and-half (3 oz.). chocolate pieces and 3 tablespoons of cocoa powder.
+If adjusting differently, use 1 oz. chocolate pieces or 1 tablespoon of cocoa powder for every 1 cup of plant milk used.

 1. Thank you for an amazing recipe!
 It tastes great and even my omnivore family enjoys it and I quote “you can’t even taste it is plant milk.”
 Which is the biggest complement I can’t get from them.
 I added both cayenne pepper and chipotle chili.